federgraph/trimm-420-data-format-delphi/README.md

 This would be the *Notizen App* in German language.
 A **Note** holding a Trimm-Item or a Trimm-File can have a life in the cloud and be the means of sharing data between Mac and iPad.

-Once you have pasted data into the app you may want to use the button in order to save it to Trimm-File-Auto.txt, so that it will be loaded when the app is started up the next time.
+Once you have pasted data into the app you may want to use the `wtf` button in order to save it to Trimm-File-Auto.txt, so that it will be loaded when the app is started up the next time.
 It is your decision to update the file on disk, it is not done automatically.